onewelcome/dotnet-mvc-oauth-example/README.md

 frameworks default authentication flow.
 Take a look inside `~/OneginiAuthClient/Onegini.AspNetCore.Authentication.OneginiBearer`
 .
 You'll find three classes:

-1. `OneginiBearerExtensions` -> Used to extend the authentication builder so we can easily add out custom middleware;
+1. `OneginiBearerExtensions` -> Used to extend the authentication builder so we can easily add our custom middleware;
-2. `OneginiBearerHandler` -> The handler that will be called on each request to validate the acces token;
+2. `OneginiBearerHandler` -> The handler that will be called on each request to validate the access token;
 3. `OneginiBearerOptions` -> The options we'll use to configure the handler inside `Startup.cs`.

 Implement these three classes either directly or through a library into your project.
 Note that this is just an example,